hanishkvc/prgs-docs-spreadsheetkvc/README.md

 # SpreadSheetKVC

 Author: HanishKVC, 2020
-Version: v20200830IST1619
+Version: v20200901IST1450

 spreadsheetkvc is a simple spreadsheet program which runs on the commandline using ncurses and python.

-It works with a slightly modified form of csv file.

-It allows the saved csv file to be encrypted and inturn load such encrypted csv files.
+It works with csv file.
+It allows the saved csv file to be optionally encrypted and inturn load such encrypted csv files.

-Remember that numbers and expressions|forumulas should be prefixed with '=' ie equal.
+Remember that numbers and expressions|forumulas should be prefixed with '=' ie equal, in the cell.
-Else it will be treated as text content.
+Else it will be treated as text content cell.
+Text cell's contents are italicised and dim compared to =expression (which includes numeric also) cells.

 ## Usage